kelvin0/PyXML2PDF/README.md

 within this tag's text will be render as so in PDF document .

 Attributes:
-background-color, font-weight, font-style, leading, color, wrap, text-align, posx, posy, height, width, snapto
+background-color, font-weight, font-style, leading, color,wrap, text-align, posx, posy, height, width, snapto

 ### &lt;img&gt;
 This tag allows inserting images within the PDF document.